mauroservienti/milestone.github.io/_posts/2019-04-03-turn-on-the-motors.md

 We spent the last seven posts introducing ViewModel Composition and diving into many aspects of it.
 A detailed list of articles can be found in the [ViewModel Composition](https://milestone.topics.it/categories/view-model-composition.html) category.

-In a few occasions I mentioned either `the infrastructure` or `the engine` and always said that: "there will be a post about it".
+In a few occasions I mentioned either `the infrastructure` or `the engine` and always said: "there will be a post about it".
 Time has come.

 ## Composition Gateway